uw-dims/dims-ad/docs/source/dimsdetaileddesign.rst

 split their back end data stores from the front end user interfaces (each having a command line interface and a web application graphical user interface.)

-DIMS components that need to communicate to the Trident backend user database can either use the Trident RESTful interface in the same way as the Trident CLI (known as ``tcli``, pronounced "tickly"), or they can use the PRISEM remote data query mechanism to front-end ``tcli``.
-The former is likely the simplest and most robust mechanism for web application GUI-to-backend data flows.

 .. _DIMSTrident:

 .. figure:: images/DIMS-Trident-v1.png
-   :width: 70%
+   :figwidth: 50%
-   :align: center
+   :align: right

    DIMS and Trident Component Interfaces

 ..

+DIMS components that need to communicate to the Trident backend user database can either use the Trident RESTful interface in the same way as the Trident CLI (known as ``tcli``, pronounced "tickly"), or they can use the PRISEM remote data query mechanism to front-end ``tcli``.
+(See Figure :ref:`DIMSTridentStack`.)
+The former is likely the simplest and most robust mechanism for web application GUI-to-backend data flows.

 ..
 TODO(dittrich): Commenting out all of the scaffolding for now to clean up the rendered doc